agapebondservant/tap-data/workshop/content/deploy-postgres.md

 watch kubectl get postgresbackup -n pg-restore-{{ session_namespace }} -l sql.tanzu.vmware.com/recovered-from-backuplocation=true
 ```

-View the manifest which will be used to configure the restore:
+View the manifest which will be used to configure the restore: <font color="red">NOTE: Copy the name of the backup to restore from the previous console output.</font>
 ```editor:open-file
 file: ~/other/resources/postgres/postgres-restore.yaml
 ```